ardagnir/athame/README.md

 - You can change what Vim binary is used by passing --vimbin=/path/to/vim to the setup script.
 - You can install Athame locally by passing --nosudo --prefix=$HOME/local/ to the setup script for readline and bash.

 ##Setting up Athame Zsh
 **Arch Linux**

     ./zsh_athame_setup.sh

+Add "unset zle_bracketed_paste" to the end of your ~/.zshrc (Athame doesn't currently support bracketed paste, so we don't want zsh to tell the shell that it does.)

 **Debian or Ubuntu**

     apt-get build-dep zsh
     ./zsh_athame_setup.sh

+Add "unset zle_bracketed_paste" to the end of your ~/.zshrc (Athame doesn't currently support bracketed paste, so we don't want zsh to tell the shell that it does.)

 **Additional Notes**
 - You can add the --nobuild flag to the setup script if you want to configure/build/install yourself.
 - You can change what Vim binary is used by passing --vimbin=/path/to/vim to the setup script.
 - You can install Athame locally by passing --nosudo --prefix=$HOME/local/ to the setup script.

+## Configuration
+Athame can be configured through the following environment variables.
+They can be set on the fly or you can add them to your ~/.bashrc or ~/.zshrc.
+Make sure you use `export` if you add them to your ~/.zshrc.

+- **ATHAME_ENABLED:** Set to 0 to disable Athame.
+- **ATHAME_SHOW_MODE:** Set to 0 to hide mode display at the bottom of the screen.
+To display it yourself, read the ATHAME_VIM_MODE variable.
+- **ATHAME_SHOW_COMMAND:** Set to 0 to hide :, /, and ? commands at the bottom of the screen.
+To display them yourself, read the ATHAME_VIM_COMMAND variable.
+- **ATHAME_SHOW_ERROR:** Set to 0 to hide athame errors.
+If you want to display these yourself, read the ATHAME_ERROR variable.
+- **ATHAME_VIM_PERSIST:** Normally Athame spawns a new short-lived Vim instance for each readline/zle usage (in practice, a separate Vim instance each line).
+If you set this to 1, you will get 1 Vim instance per shell instead, so your iabbrevs, etc, are preserved from line to line.
+The tradeoff is that it will keep Vim open until the shell closes, whether or not it is using readline.
+For example: if you open your terminal and type bash 10 times, with the default ATHAME_VIM_PERSIST of 0 you will have one instance of Vim running, because only the inner shell is using readline, but with ATHAME_VIM_PERSIST set to 1, you will have 10.

 ##FAQ
 ####How do I use this?